Anthracite: History of mining and use

 In southwest Wales, anthracite has been burned as a domestic fuel since at least medieval times, when it was mined near Saundersfoot.
-More recently, large-scale mining of anthracite took place right across the western part of the South Wales Coalfield until the late 20th century.
-Mining continues but now on a smaller scale.
+More recently, large-scale mining of anthracite took place across the western part of the South Wales Coalfield until the late 20th century.

 In the United States, anthracite coal history began in 1790 in Pottsville, Pennsylvania, with the discovery of coal made by the hunter Necho Allen in what is now known as the Coal Region.
 Legend has it that Allen fell asleep at the base of Broad Mountain and woke to the sight of a large fire because his campfire had ignited an outcrop of anthracite coal.
-By 1795, an anthracite-fired iron furnace had been built on the Schuylkill River.

-Anthracite was first experimentally burned as a residential heating fuel in the US on 11 February 1808, by Judge Jesse Fell in Wilkes-Barre, Pennsylvania, on an open grate in a fireplace.
-Anthracite differs from wood in that it needs a draft from the bottom, and Judge Fell proved with his grate design that it was a viable heating fuel.
+By the late 18th century, it was known in the United States that anthracite could be burnt, but the techniques required to do so were unknown.
+Anthracite differs from wood and bituminous coal in that it has a higher ignition temperature and needs a fresh air draft from the bottom to burn.
+Several claims are made about who "first" burnt anthracite coal in the United States around this time, and all such claims originate from Pennsylvania.
+The city of Pottsville, Pennsylvania claims that their town was founded around an anthracite-fired iron furnace purchased by John Potts in 1806, which was built on the Schuylkill River in 1795.
+Pennsylvanian Charles V. Hagner recalls in his 1869 book that an unnamed employee of Josiah White and Erskine Hazard accidentally burnt anthracite in their rolling mill at the Falls of the Schuylkill River (after much failed experimentation with burning anthracite) at some point between 1812 and 1815.
+Judge Jesse Fell is claimed to be the first person to burn anthracite for the purposes of residential heating in the USA in Wilkes-Barre, Pennsylvania on 11 February 1808.
+Judge Fell used an open grate in his fireplace to burn anthracite, as an experiment to prove that it was a viable residential heating fuel.